firecracker-microvm/firecracker/docs/api_requests/block-vhost-user.md

 that handles Virtio queues, which reduces the number of required context switches.

+## Disadvantages

+In order for the backend to be able to process virtio requests, guest memory needs to be shared by the frontend to the backend.
+This means, a shared memory mapping is required to back guest memory.
+When a vhost-user device is configured, Firecracker uses `memfd_create` instead of creating an anonymous private mapping to achieve that.
+It was observed that page faults to a shared memory mapping take significantly longer (up to 24% in our testing), because Linux memory subsystem has to use atomic memory operations to update page status, which is an expensive operation under specific conditions.
+We advise users to profile performance on their workloads when considering to use vhost-user devices.

+## Other considerations

+Compared to virtio block device where Firecracker interacts with a drive file on the host, vhost-user block device is handled by the backend directly.
+Some workloads may benefit from caching and readahead that the host pagecache offers for the backing file.
+This benefit is not available in vhost-user block case.
+Users may need to implement internal caching within the backend if they find it appropriate.

 ## Backends

 There are a number of open source implementations of a vhost-user backend